 Emergency substitutes are used to fill in for regular classroom teachers for short periods of time.
 Emergency substitutes may fill in for a teacher for a few hours, a single day, or even a week.
 They often step in when a teacher is out of the classroom due to a short-term illness, professional development, or a meeting.

-Candidates that have completed a minimum of 60 credit hours from an accredited university may apply for an Emergency Substitute License through the KSDE website at:
+Candidates that have completed a minimum of 60 credit hours from an accredited university may apply for an Emergency Substitute License through the KSDE website.

 Candidates that wish to apply with Geary County USD 475 as an Emergency Substitute must begin the process of obtaining an Emergency Substitute License through KSDE prior to applying for open positions within the district.
-Once you have begun the process of obtaining your license, you can apply with the district through this link:
+Once you have begun the process of obtaining your license, you can apply on the Applitrack webpage.